alm-tools/alm/docs/features/quickfix.md

 # Quick Fix
-Press the `TypeScript: Quick Fix` shortcut `alt+enter` at an error location to trigger quick fixes.
-Select the quick fix you want and press `enter` to commit e.g
+A light blub shows up if a quick fix is available.
+Trigger the `Quick Fix` command (use command search OR click on bulb OR use shortcut `alt+enter`) to see quick fixes.
+Select the quick fix you want and press `enter` to commit.
+Example quick fixes

 ## Add class and interface members